 Coffee roasting is not about how many kilos of coffee per hour you bag……it’s about how high can your score in quality and consistency.

 Ironically, some of the largest companies have the most quality credentials and significant resources dedicated to managing quality aspects.

 When it comes to coffee quality, there are some fundamental principles that are required to be built and implemented to ensure quality is maintained – these are not paper-based, ISO-9000 or HACAAP approved – they are the common sense areas of ensuring the raw and finished products are handled with the utmost care to preserve quality.

 It’s ironic that a HACAAP consultant attending to our premises had zero experience in coffee roasting facilities, then proceeded to ask for help in preparing a series of questions that could be used on forms to “tick the boxes” to become accredited.

-At Carlini, our 35 years of engineering, technical excellence and industry leading performance means we know every aspect of the coffee life-cycle inside-out.
-It’s the reason we have picked up 30 medals in the last 7 years at the toughest coffee roasting competitions.
+At Carlini, our 40 years of engineering, technical excellence and industry leading performance means we know every aspect of the coffee life-cycle inside-out.